Typefacers/bug/README.md

 - 📊 **Dashboard with Fancy Charts**: D3.js charts now sport gradients, grids, and zoom
 - 🏆 **Leaderboard System**: Compete with yourself since you're probably the only user
 - 🎨 **Windows 95 UI**: Powered by React95 components so every window, button, and menu looks like it came straight from 1995
+- 🧱 **Tailwind Detox**: The entire interface now leans on React95 and styled-components—no utility classes in sight
 - 🪟 **Pixel-Perfect Window Controls**: Title bars now rock the classic `_`, `□`, and `X` glyphs straight out of Windows 95
 - 🖱️ **Authentic Desktop Shell**: Draggable, resizable windows with minimize/maximize controls, a living taskbar, and a Start menu that launches every feature
 - 🗃️ **Zustand State Management**: Because Redux wasn't complicated enough, we needed something "simpler"
 - ⚡ **Blazing Fast Vite**: The only thing fast about this project
 - 🎭 **TypeScript**: Added types everywhere except where they're actually needed
-- 🎨 **Tailwind CSS**: 47KB of utility classes to style 3 buttons
-- 🎬 **Framer Motion**: Animated everything because static websites are for quitters
 - 🖥️ **Windows 95 Taskbar**: Pixel-perfect Start button, beveled task list, and system tray clock straight from 1995
 - 📂 **Start Menu**: Rebuilt with the teal sidebar, beveled casing, and Start button alignment from classic Windows 95 for quick navigation
 - 🗂️ **Desktop Shortcuts Everywhere**: Every page now shows up on the desktop for